warrendugan/ProjectEuler/README.md

 # ProjectEuler
-Solving problems on ProjectEuler.net with JavaScript
+Solving problems on ProjectEuler.net with JavaScript and Python